How to Argue & Win Every Time: Strategies for Lawyers (Book Review)

 And remember: always give basic human respect to everyone.

-8. Take The Initiative
+7. Take the Initiative

 Counterpounchers lose.

 The winners take full control of the action instead.
-They don’t defend when they can attack, and after they attacked they attack again.
+They don’t defend when they can attack, and after they attacked, they attack again.

 Also see: